SecretDeveloper/cliparse/README.md

 7. AllowedPrefixes - The allowed parameter prefix characters.
 Default is '-' and '/'.

 ### Property level
 A ParsableArgument attribute which is applied to properties on your class object can be provided with the following properties:
 1. ImpliedPosition - Argument values supplied without a name can be determined by their position.
 An ImpliedPosition of 1 means the value can be supplied as the first parameter.
 An ImpliedPosition of -1 means the value can be supplied as the last parameter.
 The default value is 0 which means ImpliedPosition is not used.
-An argument named 'param1' with ImpliedPosition 0 can be provided as "--param1 value" or "value".
+An argument named 'param1' with ImpliedPosition 0 can be provided as `--param1 value` or `value`.
 2. Name - The longer name of the argument, supplied in the commandline using double prefix characters e.g. --param1 value.
-3. ShortName - The single character name of the argument, supplied in the commandline using a single prefix character e.g. -p value.
+3. ShortName - The single character name of the argument, supplied in the commandline using a single prefix character e.g. `-p value`.
 4. DefaultValue - The default value to use when the argument is not supplied.
 Cannot be used when 'Required' is true.
 5. Required - Represents whether the argument must be supplied and returns a failure parse result if it was not found.
 6. Description - The description of what the argument represents.
 This is used when building the argument help content.